-Ans: Indo-Nepal Remittance Facility is a cross-border remittance scheme to transfer funds from India to Nepal, enabled under the NEFT Scheme.
-The scheme was launched to provide a safe and cost-efficient avenue to migrant Nepalese workers in India to remit money back to their families in Nepal.
-A remitter can transfer funds up to Indian Rupees 50,000 (maximum permissible amount) from any of the NEFT-enabled branches in India.
-The beneficiary would receive funds in Nepalese Rupees.
-Further details on the NEFT system and the NEFT-enabled branches are available on the website of Reserve Bank of India at http://www.rbi.org.in/scripts/neft.aspx.
+Ans: The Indo-Nepal Remittance Facility (INRF, Scheme) is a cross-border remittance scheme to transfer funds from India to Nepal (one-way only), enabled under the NEFT ecosystem.
+The scheme was launched by the Reserve Bank of India (RBI) in May 2008 to provide a safe and cost-efficient avenue to migrant Nepalese workers in India to remit money back to their families in Nepal.

-Ans: No, even this is not mandatory.
+Ans: No, this is not mandatory.
 It would, however, be ideal if the beneficiary maintains an account with a bank branch in Nepal to which the credit could be afforded.
-In Nepal, the Indo-Nepal Remittance Facility Scheme is handled by Nepal SBI Ltd. (NSBL).
+In Nepal, the INRF Scheme is handled by Nepal SBI Ltd. (NSBL).
 If the beneficiary does not have a bank account with NSBL or resides in a locality / area in Nepal not serviced by a NSBL bank branch, an arrangement has been entered into by NSBL with a money transfer company in Nepal (called Prabhu Money Transfer) who would make arrangements for delivery of cash (in Nepalese Rupees) to the beneficiary.

-Q.4.
-What are the minimum documents needed to be presented by the remitter?
+5. What are the documents required to be presented by the remitter?

 If the beneficiary does not approach the money transfer company within a week from the date of the transaction, the money transfer company would make arrangements for return of the remittance to the originator.

-Q.8.
-What are the charges for for availing the remittance facility?
+9. What are the charges for availing the remittance facility?